AlexShopiak/rest-api/README.md

-For security reasons, projects are not runnuble.
-Watching only
+For security reasons, projects adoes not have configs so not runnuble